CemalUnal/cli/docs/guides/postgres/initialization/snapshot_source.md

   35s         35s        1         Postgres operator   Normal     Successful           Successfully created Service
 ```

+**Verify Initialization:**

-Now lets connect to our Postgres `recovered-postgres`  using pgAdmin we have installed in [quickstart](/docs/guides/postgres/quickstart/quickstart.md#before-you-begin) tutorial.
+Now, let's connect to our Postgres `recovered-postgres`  using pgAdmin we have installed in [quickstart](/docs/guides/postgres/quickstart/quickstart.md#before-you-begin) tutorial to verify that the database has been successfully initialized.

-Connection information:
+Connection Information:

 - Host name/address: you can use any of these
   - Service: `recovered-postgres.demo`